dsbowen/Hemlock/docs_md/setup/linux.md

 Python 3.x.x
 ```

-If you don't have python3, <a href="https://www.python.org/downloads/" target="_blank">download it here</a>.
-I recommend python3.6.
-Why?
-Because heroku, my recommended method of app deployment, uses python3.6, meaning that if you develop in python3.7+ and deploy in python3.6, you may encounter compatibility issues.
-Make sure python3 is in your path.
+If you don't have python3, <a href="https://www.python.org/downloads/" target="_blank">download the latest version here</a>.

 Upgrade pip: